zenorocha/liferay-learn/docs/dxp/7.x/en/using-search/search-pages-and-widgets/search-results/filtering-search-results.md

 # Filtering Search Results

 With Custom Filters, you can contribute queries to the main search query, filtering search results to exert control over what's returned in the Search Results widget.
-Make the filter widgets visible or invisible to the search Users, and decide if they're changeable or immutable.
+You can make the filter widgets visible or invisible and decide if they're changeable or immutable.

 ![Apply a custom filter to weed out certain search results.](./filtering-search-results/images/03.png)

 There are many use cases satisfied by incorporating Custom Filters into your search page.
-Some demonstrative articles are planned to show you some of the filtering capabilities at your disposal.

 For now, consider these basic usages: